gamroyan/cse151a-group-project/finalreport.md

 - Figure 3: Distribution of raw movie revenues compared to log-transformed revenues.
 - Figure 4: Distribution of raw movie budgets compared to log-transformed budgets.
 - Figure 5: t-SNE visualization of 20,000 sampled movies projected into two dimensions
+- Figure 6: PCA projection of the dataset into two principal components (PC1 vs. PC2) with threshold = 7.
 - Table 1: Classification report for KNN (K = 5)

 ## 3  Methods